×

 Puerto Rico is pretty fantastic to visit all year round.
 Temperatures on the coast average 85°F, cooling off by a few degrees the closer you get to the central mountain—so it’s super easy to plan a trip year-round.

-Most people chose to visit in the winter—Puerto Rico's sunny weather provides a perfect escape.
+Most people choose to visit in the winter—Puerto Rico's sunny weather provides a perfect escape from icy gray northern climes.
 But the best time to visit may be in the springtime when the peak season crowds have subsided, hotel prices have lowered, and the weather is mild.

 Puerto Rico’s rainy season lasts from May to October, which seems like a long time—but the showers usually don’t last more than 30 minutes.
-Since the sun shines nine hours a day, the ocean waters are almost always perfect swimming temperatures (81°F).
+Since the sun shines nine hours a day, the ocean waters are almost always perfect swimming temperature (81°F) - and you’ll want to swim because it can get very hot in June - August!
+Remember to drink plenty of water.

 How ViaHero Works